|

 performances of Chopin's pieces.

-and the Intermezzi Op.
+Op.
+5 and Intermezzi Op.
 116 No. 2 and Op.
-117 No. 2 to the digital
+117 No. 2 together with

-format together with the Scherzo in E flat minor Op.
-4, Variations
+the Scherzo in E flat minor Op.
+4, Variations and Fugue on a theme

-and Fugue on a theme of Handel Op.
-35, Intermezzo in E flat minor
+of Handel Op.
+35, Intermezzo in E flat minor Op.
+118 No. 6, and Capriccio

-Op.
-118 No. 6, and Capriccio in F sharp minor Op.
-76 No. 1 which came
+in F sharp minor Op.
+76 No. 1 which came from other sources.

-The Well-Tempered Clavier), Mendelssohn-Bartholdy (Fantasia), Liszt
+Well-Tempered Clavier); Mendelssohn-Bartholdy (Fantasia); Liszt (Funérailles,

-(Funérailles, Valse oubliée, St. Francis of Assisi's
+Valse oubliée, St. Francis of Assisi's Sermon to the Birds,

-Sermon to the Birds, Impromptu), Kodaly (from Nine Piano Pieces Op.
+Impromptu); Kodaly (from Nine Piano Pieces Op.
+3); Béla Bartók

-3) and Béla Bartók (Bagatelle, Sketch, from For Children,
+(Bagatelle, Sketch, from For Children, from Folk Songs, Ten Easy Pieces,

-from Folk Songs, Ten Easy Pieces, and Evening in Transylvania).
-Worth
+and Evening in Transylvania).
+Worth investigating.

 |